 Before I played my first game I was told to always have a garbage bag in my soccer bag.
-When it rains I simply put my entire soccer bag inside, and my bag and everything inside it are kept nice and dry.
-I don’t know how many times I’ve had to use it, and I’ve been very thankful I had it every time.
+When it rains I simply put my entire soccer bag inside.
+Everything inside it are kept nice and dry.
+I don’t know how many times I’ve had to use it.
+I’ve been very thankful I had it every time.

 I love my soccer bag.
 It’s cute without being too girly, plus it’s big enough to fit everything that I need in it.
-There's two smaller pockets on each end along with a smaller pocket inside the large compartment where I store my phone and keys.
+There’s two smaller pockets on each end.
+It also has a smaller pocket inside the large compartment where I store my phone and keys.